raj26kumar/spamclassifier_app/README.md

 This application basically predicts and shows that msg/sms is a spam or not .
 This is an end to end machine learning project.

-* Preprocessed that dataset using Natural Language Processing techniches
+* Preprocessed that dataset using Natural Language Processing techniqes
 * Used multinomial naive bayes for prediction
 * Then created a flask app to deployed our ml model
 * Also deployed this application using Heroku